The Witchy Housewife’s

 In Wicca, the Mother Goddess begins transition into the Crone Goddess, and the Warrior God turned Sage God approaches the end of his life.
 While it is a somber occasion, it is also a reminder for us that we should not take life for granted, and our priorities should always be in line with the reality of the cycle of life and death.

 In domain, Kore (Persephone) may be honored as a parallel to Mabon and Demeter as a parallel to Modron.
 To raise the spirits of the grieving mothers, we should strive to always be open to humor and play.
+I would also add Karpo, per my personal associations for her.
 As with every Khthonic Wiccan observance of the sabbat, we also take time at Mabon to offer prayer to the Sacred Triad on the whole, to the Olympioi, and to the Protogenoi in accordance with seasonal shifts in energies.

 As acts of service around this time of year, you may continue community-building and philanthropic endeavors and begun during the season of Lammas.
 Your focus should be on helping others who are otherwise unable to prepare for the coming winter.
 It is also good to give veterans additional care this season, as they are representative of the transition from Warrior to Sage.